CoCoS: Fast and Accurate Distributed Triangle Counting in Graph Streams: Related Work

-{\bf Counting local triangles.} The colorful sampling scheme \cite{pagh2012colorful}, described in the previous paragraph, was applied to local triangle counting \cite{kutzkov2013streaming}.
-Lim et al. \cite{lim2018memory} proposed \mascot, which uses simple uniform edge sampling but updates its estimates whenever an edge arrives even if it is not sampled.
 De Stefani et al. \cite{stefani2017triest} proposed \triestimp, which uses reservoir sampling to maintain as many sample edges as storage allows.
 Shin \cite{shin2017wrs} improved upon \triestimp in terms of accuracy under the assumption that edges are streamed in the order that they are created.
 In addition, Becchetti et al. \cite{becchetti2008efficient,becchetti2010efficient} explored semi-streaming algorithms that require multiple passes over the stream.
+Moreover, Shin et al. \cite{shin2018think} and De Stefani et al.\cite{stefani2017triest} explored the local triangle counting in a fully dynamic graph stream with both edge insertions and deletions.

 Our algorithm adapts \triestimp for triangle counting within each machine since it estimates both global and local triangle counts accurately without any parameter or assumption.
+Note that properly setting the parameters of \mascot \cite{lim2018memory} and \rept \cite{wang2019rept} requires the number of edges in the input graph stream, which is rarely known in advance.
 However, any single-machine streaming algorithm can be used instead.
-For example, \wrs \cite{shin2017wrs} can be used if edges in the input graph stream are sorted in the chronological order.
+For example, \wrs \cite{shin2017wrs} can be used if edges in the input graph stream are sorted in chronological order, and \rept \cite{wang2019rept} can be used instead of \triestimp. when each machine is equipped with multiple cores.
 Moreover, \thinkd \cite{shin2018think} can be used if the input graph stream is fully-dynamic with both edge insertions and deletions.